Le Balai Citoyen: Marches and Civic Engagement

 Le Balai Citoyen focuses on all aspects of justice and civil rights through community involvement.
 Directly after its inception in 2013, members participated in several outreach programs and calls to action.
 On 12 August 2013, the movement put on a commemoration ceremony to honor Thomas Sankara and Norbert Zongo.

 Between May and June 2014, Le Balai Citoyen held several sit-ins in both Ouagadougou and Bobo-Dioulasso, the second largest city in the country.
 One of the sit-ins occurred at hospital in Bobo-Dioulasso (l'Hopital Sanou Souro) urging officials to renovate the establishment.
 Another took place in front of Ouagadougou and Bobo-Dioulasso's electricity provider SONABEL for better electricity services.
 One more took place in front of Bobo-Dioulasso's town hall.

 In October 2014, Blaise Compaoré put forth an amendment to the constitution known as Article 37 and called for a referendum.
 This amendment would grant him an extension to his presidency.
-L'inserrection Populaire (English: The Popular Insurrection) manifested between 27–31 October as the public's response to the referendum.
+L'inserrection Populaire (English: The Popular Insurrection) manifested between 27 and 31 October as the public's response to the referendum.
 In this period Le Balai Citoyen collaborated with Collectif des Femmes pour la Défense de la Constitution (English: Women's Collective for the Defense of the Constitution), Le Collectif anti-referendum (English: The Anti-referendum Collective), and more to protest in the streets.
 Individuals from all groups carried brooms and spatulas as they marched, to symbolize the sweeping out of the regime.

 Le Balai Citoyen has also participated in many community service ventures.
 In 2014 they organized a public service cleaning day for a maternity ward in Ouagadougou (Maternité Pogbi) and arranged a blood drive in both Ouagadougou and Bobo-Dioulasso.
 They also opened up an international fundraising campaign for Yalgado, the largest public hospital in Ouagadougou.
 In more recent years, the movement has been focused on expressing solidarity with other African nations experiencing political turmoil.